 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Money laundering crimes involve a lot of complicated defense challenges.
-They typically involve complex financial analysis and can raise evidentiary issues that non-lawyers will find confusing.
-Contact a local attorney for a free initial case assessment to learn how they can help unravel the more complicated aspects of your money laundering charge.
+Money laundering crimes involve a lot of complicated defense challenges, including complex financial analysis, and can raise evidentiary issues that non-lawyers will find confusing.
+An experienced, skilled attorney can help unravel the more complicated aspects of your money laundering charge.
+Get started today and contact a Texas criminal defense lawyer in your area.

 Contact a qualified attorney.